wachjose88/firefox-os-app-hello-world/README.md

-firefox-os-app-hello-world
+Firefox-OS-app-Hello-World
 ==========================

-This is a very simple "Hello World" app for firefox-os
+This is a very simple "Hello World" app for Firefox-OS